Mercatura-Developers-Team/Mercx/README.md

 ### MercX Backend Canister
 - **Candid Path**: `src/mercx_backend/mercx_backend.did`
 - **Type**: Rust
-- **Description**:  serves as the core business logic hub for the MercX platform.
+- **Description**:  Serves as the core business logic hub for the MercX platform.
 It is responsible for managing the lifecycle of asset tokenization and ensures the secure and efficient processing of transactions within the platform.
-Key functionalities include handling Buy ,Sell ,  token swaps, maintaining ledger balances, and interfacing with other canisters such as the ICRC1 Ledger and ICRC1 Index canisters for comprehensive asset management.
+Key functionalities include handling buy,sell,token swaps, maintaining ledger balances, and interfacing with other canisters such as the ICRC1 Ledger and ICRC1 Index canisters for comprehensive asset management.

 ### XRC Canister
 - **Candid Path**: `xrc/xrc.did`